 We cultivate and encourage student-student and leader-student friendships with a foundation of the Word of God.

 Strengthening Students for a Stronger Church

 We strengthen our students for their sake, and for the health and strength of the church.

 Sigma: Middle School

 We encourage middle school students to grow by equipping them with a fuller picture of the doctrines of Scripture and by helping them to find outlets to serve others.
 On Sunday mornings, we teach young people a systematic theology for students based on Wayne Grudem’s Systematic Theology: An Introduction to Biblical Doctrine.
 We also regularly host service activities in which we try to serve our church with our strength and abilities.
-As one example, we often serve the older generation at the Senior Servants’ banquet in February.

 We also encourage young people in Sigma to find their own avenues for meaningful connection and service within the church—for example, serving in our children’s puppet ministry or collecting cups after a communion service.